Dysurf/Dysurf/README.md

 The Dysurf program is mainly written in Fortran 90 and use some Fortran 2003 extensions.
 In this distribution, it contains four subdirectories:

-- `/src/src_intel`: Fortran source codes of Dysurf program, this is intel mkl version.
+- `/src/src_intel`: Fortran source codes of Dysurf program, this is the Intel compiler version.
+It is intended to be built with `ifx` and Intel MPI.

 - `/src/src_gfortran`: Fortran source codes of Dysurf program, this is gfortran openblas version.
 Sometimes it return Errors as below: